Camerino/Trove-UI/README.md

 Test Run:

-go to project directory with command line and run
+go to project directory with command line and run command:

 mvn clean test